ChinmaySonar/chinmaysonar.github.io/Research/publications.md

 ## Publications
 ### Fair Covering of Points by Balls
 with Daniel Lokshtanov, Subhash Suri and Jie Xue\
-In [32nd Canadian Conference on Computational Geometry (CCCG'20)][https://www.cccg.ca/], Saskatoon, Canada
+In [https://www.cccg.ca/][32nd Canadian Conference on Computational Geometry (CCCG'20)], Saskatoon, Canada

 ### On the Complexity of Winner Verification and Candidate Winner for Multiwinner Voting Rules
 with Neeldhara Misra and Palash Dey\
-In [International Joint Conference on Artificial Intelligence (IJCAI'20)][https://ijcai20.org/], Yokohama, Japan
+In [https://ijcai20.org/][International Joint Conference on Artificial Intelligence (IJCAI'20)], Yokohama, Japan